codepraycode/logsy/contributors/README.md

  # Contributors information template

+- Create a branch from `main`
+- create a file as <username>.txt e.g codepraycode.txt

-To add your information, follow this pattern
+- Inside the file, add your information, following this pattern

 ```md